zhyhan/RDA/README.md

 ## Training:

 You can run "./scripts/train.sh" to train and evaluate on the task.
-Before that, you need to change the project root, dataset (Office-Home or Office-31), data address and CUDA_VISIBLE_DEVICES in the script.
+Before that, you need to change the project root, dataset (Office-home or Office-31), data address and CUDA_VISIBLE_DEVICES in the script.

 ## Citation:

 If you use this code for your research, please consider citing:
+@article{han2020towards,
+  title={Towards Accurate and Robust Domain Adaptation under Noisy Environments}, author={Han, Zhongyi and Gui, Xian-Jin and Cui, Chaoran and Yin, Yilong}, journal={arXiv preprint arXiv:2004.12529}, year={2020}
+}

 ## Contact
 If you have any problem about our code, feel free to contact hanzhongyicn@gmail.com